MicrosoftDocs/power-platform/power-platform/admin/security/faqs.md

   ### The application allows the same user to access from more than one machine/browser at the same time.
 How can we prevent that?
   - Accessing the application from more than one machine/browser at the same time is a convenience.
 However, the access needs to be continuously evaluated to ensure that the access is from legitimate sources and still valid.
-  - Azure Active Directory (Azure AD) has rolled out the Continuous Access Evaluation ([CAE](/azure/active-directory/conditional-access/concept-continuous-access-evaluation)) feature which will be coming to Power Platform to help with the above.
+  - Azure Active Directory (Azure AD) has rolled out the Continuous Access Evaluation ([CAE](/azure/active-directory/conditional-access/concept-continuous-access-evaluation)) feature, which will be coming to Power Platform to help with the above.

 ### See also